steven4547466/MatchmakingService/README.md

 - Not requiring skill levels at all
 - Switch to MemoryQueues if/when we get more ways to manage it
 - Fully random access management that doesn't use a central server.

+# Updates
+I do plan to update this to fix bugs and add features when I have free time.
+I don't get a lot of free time these days because of college and the game that I'm currently working on, but updates/fixes will release periodically.